ankitrox/woo-order-export/readme.txt

 = Features in WooCommerce Simply Order Export Add-on =

 * All fields related to order.
-* Capability to reorder fields.
-* Reordering of fields in exported csv.
 * Schedule the order export for future.
-* Export will be repeat itself after specified interval of time automatically.
+* Export will repeat itself after specified interval of time automatically.
+* Link for scheduled exported file will be sent over to email.

 > **Purchase Add-on**
 >